adamcooke/procman/README.md

 require 'proc_man/capistrano'
 ```

+If you're using Capistrano 3 require `procman/capistrano3` instead.

 This requires that you are using bundler and the `procman` gem has been included in your Gemfile.

 If you'd like to start/stop/restart your processes using capistrano you can issue the following command.
 Optionally set `-s processes=worker` to restart only your worker process.